Laetitia Garriott de Cayeux: Foreign affairs and national security

-De Cayeux serves on the NATO Maritime Unmanned Systems Innovation Advisory Board (IAB).
-She is a member of the Council on Foreign Relations, and a security fellow and advisory board member of the Truman National Security Project.
+De Cayeux was appointed by the 28th U.S. Secretary of Defense Lloyd Austin to serve on the United States Department of Defense Defense Science Board.
+She also serves on the NATO Maritime Unmanned Systems Innovation Advisory Board (IAB).
+She is a life member of the Council on Foreign Relations, and a security fellow and advisory board member of the Truman National Security Project.
 She has presided over discussions on the future of the US Space Force, the US-China relationship, US national security, briefed members of US Congress on national security space, and has been a speaker at international forums such as the EU US Future Forum of the Atlantic Council.

 Boards and affiliations

 De Cayeux supports a variety of STEM programs.
 She serves as board member and chair of the strategic planning committee of the National Museum of Mathematics, where she also served as chair of the audit & finance committee, and on the board of directors of the XPRIZE foundation.
 She and her husband have also supported STEM scholarships through MIT, Stanford University and UT Austin.

 De Cayeux is also a member of the Economic Club of New York, and a member of Women Corporate Directors.